This post may contain affiliate links.

 RV HACK #17: Remember that bigger isn’t always better.

 Whether you’re renting or buying an RV, choose the smallest one you feel you and your travel companions can be comfortable in.
 The larger the RV, the more limiting it will be to drive, and the more difficult it will be to find places to park it.
 It’s not impossible, but it does require more planning and flexibility.
 For example, you can usually find campsites for large RVs in campgrounds located within 5–20 miles of most national parks, but if you really want to camp inside these popular parks, you’ll have much better luck finding a site and navigating interior roads with a smaller RV.

-This 45-foot fifth-wheel also parked in the same spot as the motorhome that was damaged, despite also witnessing the accident.
+This 45-foot fifth wheel was also parked in the same spot as the damaged motorhome despite also witnessing the accident.
 Bold, as they hang out of their site.

 2. Watch out for your tail swing